pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 while rather elaborate, serves to illustrate the behavior of so many of the variables in microcopying that it is here quoted textually:

-The first cost of making an original&nbsp;{%- include pagebreak.html canvas=292 -%}&nbsp;negative of the estimated two million pages is hard to calculate and not greatly dependent on reduction ratio, for so much of it will be travel, supervision, apparatus and labor of incalculable efficiency.
+The first cost of making an original {% include pagebreak.html canvas=292 %} negative of the estimated two million pages is hard to calculate and not greatly dependent on reduction ratio, for so much of it will be travel, supervision, apparatus and labor of incalculable efficiency.
 These costs, exclusive of film cost, could